-- Fertilize once or twice during growing season.
+- Fertilize annuals at least once or twice during growing season.
 You can start with half-strength fertilizer applications early in the season.

 - Soil enriched with compost may not require fertilizer.

-- Need between 1 inch to 1 1/2 inches of water per week during growing season.
+- Annuals need between 1 inch to 1 1/2 inches of water per week during growing season.

 - Add mulch to retain moisture in soil and reduce growth of weeds.

 - Use general purpose insecticide or fungicide to treat disease and insect damage.